Helmholtz-AI-Energy/propulate/docs/index.rst

 In More Technical Terms
 =======================
-``Propulate`` is a massively parallel evolutionary optimizer based on the island model with asynchronous propagation of populations and asynchronous migration.
-In contrast to classical parallel population-based algorithms, ``Propulate`` maintains a continuous population of already evaluated individuals with a softened notion of the typically strictly separated, discrete generations.
+``Propulate`` |:dna:| is a massively parallel population-based optimizer based on the island model with asynchronous propagation of populations and asynchronous migration.
+In contrast to classical parallel population-based algorithms, ``Propulate`` |:dna:| maintains a continuous population of already evaluated individuals with a softened notion of the typically strictly separated, discrete generations.
 Our contributions include:

 - A novel parallel population-based algorithm based on a fully asynchronous island model with independently processing workers.
 - Massive parallelism by asynchronous propagation of continuous populations and migration via efficient communication using the message passing interface.
 - Optimized use efficiency of parallel hardware by minimizing idle times in distributed computing environments.

 .. figure:: images/synchronous_pop.png